 A business working capital line of credit can help business owners to survive normal (often seasonal) fluctuations in business.
 Business owners need to have flexibility and control when it comes to obtaining working capital loans to adequately meet those needs.
 It’s no longer a luxury to have a working capital line of credit, it’s a necessity.
-You may only need $10,000 to cover payroll or other expenses, but a working capital line of credit can go up to $500,000 depending upon the strength and revenue of the business.
+You may only need $10,000 of capital credit to cover payroll or other expenses, but a working capital line of credit can go up to $500,000 depending upon the strength and revenue of the business.

 A Working Capital Line of Credit Provides Short-Term Financing